ARMmbed/mbed-os-5-docs/docs/porting/target/bootstrap.md

 if (!isdefinedsymbol(MBED_BOOT_STACK_SIZE)) {
-    /* This value is normally defined by the tools to 0x1000 for baremetal and 0x400 for RTOS */ define symbol MBED_BOOT_STACK_SIZE = 0x400;
+    /* This value is normally defined by the tools to 0x1000 for bare metal and 0x400 for RTOS */ define symbol MBED_BOOT_STACK_SIZE = 0x400;
 }